What Does a Wedding Planner Do?

 Everyone needs help from time to time.
-This is typically the most important day in a couple’s life.
+This is typically the most important day in a couple’s life, up to that point.
 Why wouldn’t you hire a professional to take the stress off your shoulders?
-Do you really want your caterer, the florist, or your guests texting you asking questions while you’re spending time with those closest to you?
+Do you really want your caterer, florist, guests texting you asking questions while you’re spending time with those closest to you?
 OR would you rather truly live in the moment?
-In addition to taking care of the “business matters,” I also handle the things you just can’t plan for.
+In addition to taking care of the “business matters,” I also take care of the things you just can’t or don’t want to plan for.
 I pride myself on working within a couple’s budget, whether big or small.
 We sit down and design a package together.
 Over the years, I’ve developed ways to help every couple cut costs.
 Because I work with other wedding professionals, they offer my clients discounts as a courtesy for my referral.
-Additionally, I have wholesale accounts, saving couples hundreds of dollars – I know where to shop, who to talk to, and how to save money.
+Additionally, I have wholesale accounts, saving couples hundreds of dollars - I know where to shop, who to talk to, and how to save money.

-What is the best thing a client can do for his/herself during the event planning process?
+What is the best thing a client can do for herself during the event planning process?

-The best decision a couple can make is to not procrastinate on writing the guest list.
+The best decision a couple can make is to not procrastinate on making the guest list.
 Putting the guest list together in the beginning will save a lot of frustration and time later on.
-The number of people invited will determine if the budget for your dream wedding is realistic.
+The number of people on the guest list will determine if your budget for your dream wedding is realistic.

-What is the worst thing a client can do for his/herself during this process?
+What is the worst thing a client can do for herself during this process?

 Assuming that planning a small wedding is significantly easier and less time consuming than a big wedding.
 A couple has the same number of decisions to make whether there are 40 guests or 400.
 For example, you still need to decide on when and where to get married, what to serve, who to invite, your choice of vendors, etc.